alinex/node-alinex/src/doc/developguide.md

 ### Async module

-You may also use the `async` module.
+You may also use the [alinex-async](https://github.com/alinex/node-async/) module.

 ### Events